Bealby/magnet-fishing/README.md

 not distract or overwelm.

 - **Smaller Devices:**
 For tablets and mobiles the text is reduced in size using `Media Queries`, along with the the 'Magnet Fishing Stockholm' logo.
 This alolows for easier viewing and better fitting on smaller devices.

 For mobile devices the `Bootstrap` function was used to collaspe the navbar, displaying a `Hamburger` icon of the color white, `rgb(255,255,255)`, using css styling.

 **Sections:**

 - **Home:** The Home page will consist of rows of two columns, with an image and text side by side.
 The first row displaying an image of a Magnet used with text introducing the sport of Magnet Fishing.

 The second row displaying an image of a recent 'catch' with text describing what the Website is about and how to use it.

-    A small section at the end titled `Videos`, will have an embedded image from `You Tube` of a recent 'catch' in Stockholm.
+A small section at the end titled `Video`, will have an embedded image from `You Tube` of a an example find in Stockholm.

 The text used in the `Home` page will be,
 `'Source Serif Pro', serif`.
 The color will be white, `rgb(255,255,255)`, over a blue background, `rgb(26, 16, 112)`, for clarity of reading.

 - **Smaller Devices:**
-    For smaller devices the rows will be one column only for the images and text, with a neat flip function from `Bootstrap`, `flex-column-reverse flex-lg-row`, used to ensure
+For smaller devices the rows will be one column only for the images and text, with a neat flip function from `Bootstrap`, `flex-column-reverse flex-lg-row`, used to ensure that the text starts first before image.

-    that the text starts first before image.
+- **Catch Log:** The `Catch Log` page will display all particpantds catches in an `Accordion` collapse feature provided by Bootstrap.
+Each row of the `Accordion` will display the location and date of particpants catches.
+With a top and bottom spacing between each row to distinguish between them.

-- **Catch Log:** The `Catch Log`page will display all particpantds catches in an Accordion style collapse feature privided by Bootstrap.
-Each row of the Accordion will display the location and date of catch.
-With a top and bottom spacing to distinguish btween them.
+`Font Awesome`icons are used to provide intuitive decision making, into either collapsing the `Accordion`for more information;

-  `Font Awesome`icons are used to provid intuitive decision making, into either collapsing Accordion rows for more information or for editing and deleting conversly.
+or for editing and deleting catch log respectively.

-  Once again The text used in the `Home`page will be `'Source Serif Pro', serif` of the color white,
+The text used in the `Home` page will be
-    `rgb(255,255,255)`, over a blue background, `rgb(26, 16, 112)`, for clarity of reading.
+`'Source Serif Pro', serif`, of the color white, `rgb(255,255,255)`, over a blue background, `rgb(26, 16, 112)`, for clarity of reading.

 The Edit and Delete icons will have a hover affect of grey, `rgb(190, 190, 190, 1)`, and darker red, `rgb(254, 17, 71, .7)`
-     for intuitive knowledge that they can be clicked accrodingly.
+respectively for userds to intuitively click.

-     For smaller devices the Acordion columns with contract and the Edit and Delete buttons will shift to the right for clarity of viewing.
+For smaller devices the `Accordion` columns will contract and the `Edit` and `Delete` buttons will shift to the right for clarity of viewing.

-- **Add_Catches:** This page will give the user the opportunity to inout their catch to the Catch Log.
-Each field of the form will be highlighted with a red border, `rgb(254, 17, 71, 1)`, using css styling to infomr users the field they are in.
+- **Add_Catches:** This page will give the user the opportunity to input their catches to the Catch Log.
+Each field of the form will be highlighted with a red border, `rgb(254, 17, 71, 1)`, using css styling to inform users which field they are on.

-    there are drop down features for fields to help users choose the right Magnet and Area.
+There are drop down select features for fields to help users choose the right Magnet and Area respectively.

-    For the choose Area field a Modal feature form Bootstrap can be clicked and an image pop up of the areas in Stockholm to help the user identify the place where they have gone Magnet Fishing.
+To help users define which area of Stockholm that Magnet Fished `Modal` feature provided by `Bootstrap` can be clicked and an image displayed of the the areas in Stockholm.

-    A submit button centred at the end of the form, when hovered over and clicked, automatically updates `Catch Log`.
+A submit button centred at the end of the form, when hovered over and clicked, automatically updates the `Catch Log`.

-- **Edit_Catches:** the is also a Edit Catches page which mirriros the Add Catche page.
-When this Edit feature button is cloicked in Catch_log the fields originally chosen will be displayed in the form fields for reference.
+- **Edit_Catches:** There is also an `Edit Catches` page which mirrors the `Add Catch` page.
+When this Edit feature button is clicked on the `Catch Log` page fields will display original choices for reference.

-for mobile smaller device, the form fields are reduced to one column only using the Botstrap propery feature.
-This helps users inout data in aneasier mnanner on smaller devices.
+For smaller device, the form fields are reduced to one column using the `Bootstrap` propery feature.
+This helps users input data in an user friendly manner.

 - **Contact:**

-A simple contact form that requires all fields to be added including correct email format.
-A send button when clicked, will cleqr form and prodce and alert of message has failed on succeded.
+A simple contact form that requires all fields to be added and that a correct email format is used.
+A send button, when clicked, will clear the form and alert user message has been sent or failed.

 ### Features Left to Implement

 Below are a list of features I feel would be beneficial to add to the Website at a later date when more data/ information can be provided:

 **Login and Security Feature:**
-It would be wise to implement a Login feature to the Website as well as have individual securty for each particpants Catches so that other's can not delete or edit them.
-Also having particpants emails displayed is not ideal. an option to click on another particpants name to then send them a direct email or better still a chat facilicity.
+It would be wise to implement a Login feature to the Website, as well individual securty for each user, so that other's can not delete or edit their logs.
+Having users emails displayed is not ideal also.
+An better option would be to include a chat forum.

 **Upload of Images:**
-A useful feature to implement would be the option to upload images to particpants Catch Log.
-This would great enhance the impact and viewing pleasure for uses.
+A useful feature to implement would be for users to upload images This would greatly enhance the impact and viewing pleasure.

 **New Sections:**
-There are a number of very beneficial sections to add, which could include a News Blog to update particpants of changes new rules; a section on specific infomraiton on Magnet Fishing (Ropes to use, Magnets steength advice) General asvice and support.
-FAQs.
+There are a number of very beneficial sections to add, which could include a 'News Blog' to update particpants of changes in rules etc; a guide and useful tips section and a section for FAQs.

 **Expansion of Website:**
-the Website could very easily be expanded to other outer Areas of Stockholm, and expanded throughout Stockholm itself.
+The Website could very easily be expanded to other outer Areas of Stockholm, as well as expanded throughout Sweden.

 **Catch Log:**
-Sorting and appending using python.
+Sorting and appending using python??????